ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 - a high number of different programmes on offer
 - an even distribution of activities within each of those programmes

-To help with our calculations we used [Simpson's Index of Diveristy](https://en.wikipedia.org/wiki/Diversity_index#Simpson_index), which ranges from 0 to 1, with 0 being the least diverse, and 1 being the most diverse.
+For our calculations we used [Simpson's Index of Diveristy](https://en.wikipedia.org/wiki/Diversity_index#Simpson_index), which ranges from 0 to 1, with 0 being the least diverse, and 1 being the most diverse.

 &nbsp;